johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 Spending more time on the menial tasks would mean that I would have to spend less time on the high-level goals; and thus, I would get less recognition from the more senior leaders (senior managers and directors).
-This document is intended to discuss how to satisfy and impress your direct manager while also getting recognition from managers further up your management chain.
+This document is intended to discuss how to balance serving different managers in your management chain.

 [//]: <> Allen owned a goal that he could have completed entirely on his own
 [//]: <> and it was being tracked at the VP level

 ## Defintions

-* __Direct manager__: The manager you that report directly into
+* __Direct manager__: The manager that you report directly into
 * __Skip manager__: Your direct manager's direct manager
 * __Management chain__: Every manager that is responsible for you.
 This includes your direct manager, your skip manager, and every manager up to